 Brad's Story

 Brad joined Watsi on November 4th, 2014.
-Eight years ago, Brad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Brad's most recent donation traveled 5,900 miles to support Nafissa, a beautiful 25 year old mother from Burkina Faso, to fund a mass removal on her jaw.
+Nine years ago, Brad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Brad's most recent donation traveled 1,900 miles to support Enzo, a baby from Haiti, to fund hydrocephalus surgery.

 Impact